 Maltodextrin is highly processed starch, usually made from corn.
 It’s used as a thickener and a way to extend shelf life.

-4. Is There Processed Ingredients (Gums, Flavors) in The Bone Broth?
+4. Is There Processed Ingredients / Fake Bone Broth Flavors?

 Here are a few ingredients you’ll find in many popular bone broths.

 - Natural flavors: Most“natural” flavors contain chemicals and preservatives.
 They’re used in processed meat or faux meat products as they mimic meat flavor.
 If you see them on the ingredients list of your bone broth, ask the brand why?